amgarton47/CS62data-structures/Profiling/project/README.md

       If you want to test the program with other options, you will find all of the necessary commands in the `Makefile`.

-   3. Analyize and understand the results.
+   3. Analyze and understand the results.
 (Note that for the Open Hashing implementation the time to add a reference is the sum of the time for `open_add` and `open_find_entry`)

    4. Write up an analysis (to be submitted as an ASCII text file `analysis.txt`) in which you address the questions described below.

-   5. Commit and push back and updated repo, which is to include:
+   5. Commit and push back the updated repo, which is to include:

       * the raw reports you generated (`linear.txt`, `sorted.txt`,
         `open.txt` and `bucket.txt`)